joshbegley/nyt-latest/README.md

 `Can you sort 8 historical events?`\
 https://www.nytimes.com/interactive/2026/06/12/upshot/flashback.html

-**Man Is Barricaded in Building After Fatal Shooting in Midland, Texas**\
+**Suspect in Fatal Shooting Is Dead After a Standoff in Midland, Texas, Officials Say**\
-`The man was confirmed to be dead after a standoff with law enforcement in Midland, following an earlier shooting that killed one person and injured at least 11 others.`\
+`The man was confirmed to be dead after he had barricaded himself in a building in Midland, following an earlier shooting on Friday that killed one person and injured at least 11 others.`\
 https://www.nytimes.com/2026/06/12/us/midland-texas-shooting-active-shooter.html

 **The Philharmonic and the Met Engage in a Battle of the Bands**\